-Our team is one of the main reasons our members value being with the Society due to the personal service we provide.
-All employees have pension policies and the option to open a Society Pension Plan invested in the with-profits fund or into the Aviva pension plan.
-The appointment of an HR Manager early in 2024 has also improved our employee policies and communications with our team.
+ng with the Society due to the personal service we provide; re a critical stakeholder in fulfilling our purpose.
+We have an' and an engagement survey to enhance communications imployees have pension policies and the option to open nvested in the with-profits fund or into the Aviva pension ning programmes are taken on by team members looking ociety.
+The appointment of an HR Manager in 2024 has also nd processes.

-Faye Lageu is our NED Ambassador for member engagement and Consumer Duty Champion, which involves regularly monitoring feedback from members through various avenues and discussing with the Board on a quarterly basis.
+Ambassador for member engagement and Consumer Duty yes regularly monitoring feedback from members through scussing with the Board on a quarterly basis.

-All 24 employees are based at the Tankersley head office.
-We aim to hold full team meetings at least every two weeks.
-The Executive Team each have responsibility for the various departments within the business and are therefore very close to operations and have direct daily engagement with employees.
+sed at the Tankersley head office.
+We aim to hold regular full ecutives each have responsibility for the various departments are therefore very close to operations and have direct daily oyees.

-The Society, in conjunction with the AFM, regularly liaise with our regulators and the government to seek improvements to friendly society law.
-Our Chief Operating Officer is on the AFM (trade body) Regulatory Compliance and Governance Committee and our Chief Commercial Officer sits on the AFM Consumer Strategy Committee

-In line with our history, heritage and ethical values, Sheffield Mutual is committed to helping charities and good causes, as documented earlier in the Strategic Report.
-Also, each year the Society aims to make funds available for donations to smaller local charities, community groups and voluntary organisations from the Sheffield Mutual Community Fund.

-The partnership with Jane Tominson's Run For All will also build our relationship with external stakeholders within the local community.
+ion with the AFM, regularly liaise with our regulators and improvements to friendly society law.
+Our Chief Operating rade body) Regulatory Compliance and Governance heritage and ethical values, Sheffield Mutual is committed I good causes, as documented earlier in the Strategic Report. ety aims to make funds available for donations to smaller hity groups and voluntary organisations from the Sheffield ad.
+The partnership with Jane Tomlinson's Run For All has also by with the local community.